 These subjects are seen as core academic subjects.
 They are rigorous, high quality qualifications and are increasingly valued in the wider world.
-Many universities are now increasingly looking for a language and a humanities GCSE along with the compulsory core subjects, as part of their entry requirements for many degrees.
-GCSE results are now increasingly important for university applications.

 Separate Sciences

 Students with an interest in science and continuing studies in the subject will be encouraged to select Separate Sciences GCSE as one of their options in years 10-11.
 Students will study and complete separate GCSE qualifications in Physics, Chemistry and Biology.